-From the desk of Kristina R. Haymes, San Diego Estate Planning Lawyer…
+From the desk of Kristina R. Hess, San Diego Estate Planning Lawyer…

 *Fictitous names — stories are not tied to real people -any similarity is a coincidence.
 This blog does not provide legal advice, just general information.